Yorko/mlcourse.ai/book/topic05/topic5_part1_bagging.md

 - mlcourse.ai [lecture](https://www.youtube.com/watch?v=neXJL-AqI_c) on Random Forest
 - Medium ["story"](https://medium.com/open-machine-learning-course/open-machine-learning-course-topic-5-ensembles-of-algorithms-and-random-forest-8e05246cbba7) based on this notebook
 - Course materials as a [Kaggle Dataset](https://www.kaggle.com/kashnitsky/mlcourse)
-- If you read Russian: an [article](https://habr.com/ru/company/ods/blog/324402/) on Habr.com with ~ the same material.
+- If you read Russian: an [article](https://habr.com/ru/company/ods/blog/324402/) on Habr.com with approximately the same material.
 And a [lecture](https://youtu.be/G0DmuuFeC30) on YouTube
 - Chapter 15 of the book “[Elements of Statistical Learning](https://statweb.stanford.edu/~tibs/ElemStatLearn/)” by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie.
 - More about practical applications of random forests and other algorithms can be found in the [official documentation](http://scikit-learn.org/stable/modules/ensemble.html) of `scikit-learn`.
 - For a more in-depth discussion of variance and decorrelation of random forests, see the [original paper](https://www.stat.berkeley.edu/~breiman/randomforest2001.pdf).